-About The Instrument MBSL intended to raise debenture of LKR 100 each up to the value of LKR 1bn.
-The debenture has three types of debentures, namely, i) Type A, ii) Type B, iii) Type C. The objective of the issue is to increase the medium-term fund base to match the medium to long term lending portfolio and to enhance the total capital base.
+About The Instrument MBSL intends to raise debentures of LKR 100 each up to the value of LKR 1bn.
+The debenture program has four types of debentures, namely, i) Type B, iii) Type B, iii) Type D. The objective of the issue is to increase the medium-term fund base to match the medium to long-term lending portfolio and to enhance the total capital base.

 Relative Seniority/Subordination Of Instrument The claims of the Debenture holders shall in the event of winding up of the Company rank after all the claims of the Secured and other Unsecured Creditors of the Company and any preferential claims under any Statutes governing the Company but in priority to and over the claims and rights of the Shareholders of the Company.
-The principal and the interest of the debenture is not secured by a specific asset of the Company.
+The principal and the interest of the debenture are not secured by a specific asset of the Company.